Quick answer: If your bra band rides up in the back, it is usually too loose and not providing enough support.

 • The bra has stretched with wear

-• The style isn’t suited to your body shape
+• The style is not suited to your body shape

 • The straps are over-tightened to compensate

-Often the solution is as simple as trying a slightly different band size or a style with stronger band support.
+Often the solution is as simple as trying a slightly different band size or a style with better support.

 How a Proper Band Should Fit

-A well-fitted band should feel comfortably snug and remain level across the back.
+A well-fitted band should feel snug and stay level across your back.

 It should stay in place when you move, sit, or raise your arms.

-Because bra sizing varies so much between brands and styles, correcting a band problem often involves trying a few different options.
+Because sizing varies between brands and styles, correcting a band issue often involves trying a few different options.

-In a typical fitting, the first thing a fitter checks is whether the band sits level across the back.
-If it rides up, the band may simply be too loose, or the style may not provide enough structure for that person’s body.
+In a fitting, the first thing checked is whether the band sits level across the back.
+If it rides up, the band may be too loose or the style may not provide enough structure.

-Small adjustments can make a bigger difference than many people expect.
-Sometimes it’s a slightly firmer band.
-Other times it’s a bra designed with stronger side support.
+Small adjustments can make a noticeable difference.
+Sometimes it is a firmer band.
+Other times it is a different style designed for more support.

-Once the band is doing its job, many other fit problems often improve as well.
+Once the band is doing its job, many other fit issues improve as well.

 More posts